-Following a petition addressed to the Ministry of National Education regarding the foundation of a Polytechnic Institute with three faculties (Civil Engineering, Electrical Engineering and Forestry) in Cluj-Napoca, under the provisions of the August 1948 law for the reform of education, The Mechanical Engineering Institute was established as a faculty with two departments: Thermotechnics and Machines.
-The increasing need of technical specialists helped the Mechanical Engineering Institute turn into the Cluj Polytechnic Institute in 1953
+In 1947, following a memorandum addressed to the Romanian Ministry of National Education regarding the establishment of a Polytechnic university in Cluj with three faculties: Constructions, Electromechanics and Forestry, the Law on Education Reform of August 1948 created the Institute of Mechanics from Cluj, having a faculty with two sections: Thermotechnics and Machines.
+The increasing need of technical specialists helped the Mechanics Institute turn into the Cluj Polytechnic Institute in 1953.

-After the 1989 Revolution, Romanian higher education came back to the former academic tradition of the Western system.
-In 1992, the Polytechnic Institute was renamed as The Technical University of Cluj-Napoca, and the three existing faculties at that time were restructured into seven faculties: Automation and Computer Science, Electronics and Telecommunications, Electrical Engineering, Civil Engineering, Machine Building, Mechanical Engineering, Material Science and Engineering, as well as the Technical, Business and Administration College.
-Starting with the academic year 1998-1999 The Technical University was completed with The Faculty of Architecture and Urban Planning.
-In 2007, The Faculty of Building Services was established.
-Since 2012, The Technical University of Cluj-Napoca and The North University of Baia-Mare (named hereinafter The North University Centre of Baia-Mare) joined together so that the university has now 12 faculties.
-The Faculties belonging to the Baia Mare branch are: The Faculty of Engineering, The Faculty of Humanities, The Faculty of Mineral Resources and Environment, and The Faculty of Sciences.
+After the 1989 Revolution, the Romanian higher education came back to the former tradition correlated to the Western system.
+In 1992 the Polytechnic Institute was renamed to the Technical University of Cluj-Napoca, and the three existing faculties at that time were restructured into seven faculties: Automation and Computer Science, Electronics, Telecommunications and Infirmation Technology, Electrical Engineering, Civil Engineering, Machine Building, Mechanical Engineering, Material Science and Engineering (which became in 2011 Materials and Environment Engineering), as well as the Technical, Economical and Administration College.
+In 1998 the structure of the Technical University of Cluj-Napoca was completed with the Faculty of Architecture and Urban Planning, and in 2007 with the Faculty of Installations.